 On to the pastries, we had a Raspberry Tartlet, Strawberry Macaroon, Apricot Delice, Pure Dark Mousse and Coffee and Hazlenut eclair followed by Victoria sponge cake and Banana and Milk Chocolate Cake.
 I certainly had my sugar fix that day.
 They were moist and tasty and the raspberry tartlet was the best.

-The afternoon tea with a glass of champagne was £65, which is a little expensive but, for a treat, an absolute must at this gorgeous London Hotel.
+The afternoon tea with a glass of champagne was £65.
+For a special occasion, this is an absolute must at this gorgeous London Hotel.